ksu-cs-textbooks/cis400/content/D-milestones-u21/04-milestone-2.md

 Declare an enumeration to list the flavors of drink available.
 These are:
 * RCCola
 * CherryRCCola
-* 7UP
+* SevenUP
 * BigRed
 * DrPepper

 ### Drink Class
-Declare a  implement a class `Drink` in the file _Drink.cs_ in the `FranksNSuch.Data` namespace that represents the drinks available at Franks 'N Such.
+Declare a  implement a class `Drink` in the file _Drink.cs_ in the `DogsNSuch.Data` namespace that represents the drinks available at Dogs 'N Such.
 It should have the following properties:

 `Flavor`: An property with the `DrinkFlavor` enum type.
 It should default to `DrinkFlavor.RCCola`.